October 10, 2024

 Silver Lake (Dickinson)

-Lake level is 2 inches over crest.
-The lake is experiencing an algae bloom.
-Walleye - Good: Bite has been hit-or-miss, but has been very good when the bite is on.
+Lake level is below crest.
+The lake is experiencing a large algae bloom.
+Walleye - Good: Bite hit-or-miss, but very good when bite is on.

 Spirit Lake

-Lake level is around 2 inches over crest.
-Black Crappie - Good: Anglers are finding quality-size crappie; they are biting on almost anything.
-Bluegill - Fair.
+Lake level is below crest.
+Black Crappie - Good: Anglers are finding quality-size crappie; biting on almost anything.
+Bluegill - Good.
 Walleye - Good: Anglers are catching quality-sized walleye.
 Evening bite is best with leech and bobber from shore or crankbaits and slip bobbers by boat.
-Yellow Perch - Good: Sorting may be needed.
+Yellow Perch - Good: Sorting is needed; anglers are finding many of acceptable size

 West Okoboji Lake

-Lake level is about 5 inches above crest.
+Lake level is below crest.
 Black Crappie - Fair: Bluegill - Good.
+Largemouth Bass - Good.
 Pumpkinseed - Good.
-Walleye - Fair.
-Yellow Perch - Fair: Sorting may be needed.

 NORTHEAST